-I like to compare parenting styles to leadership because parenting is an advanced form of leadership to be sure.
-Effective leaders for which I have worked had the ability to shift their leadership style depending on the person, situation and/or group involved.
-Some times they were very direct, specific and clear even down to the steps that needed to be taken.
-Other times they give a general sense of what they want and allow the person to be creative and design their own approach.
+I like to compare parenting styles to leadership because parenting is an advanced form of leadership, to be sure.
+Influential leaders I have worked with could shift their leadership style depending on the person, situation, and group involved.
+Sometimes they were straightforward, specific, and clear, even down to the steps taken.
+Other times they give a general sense of what they want and be creative and design their approach.

-As an educator for over 40 years I see three basic parenting styles from which parents natural style tends to operate.
+As an educator for over 40 years, I see three basic parenting styles from which parents’ natural style tends to operate.
 The first is Autocratic Style Parenting.
-This is usually where the kids know what is expected and they also know that cannot deviate from it or else discipline will follow.
-Some times, some kids need this depending, but it is a parental preference for sure.
+This style is where the kids know what to expect, and they also know that they cannot deviate from it or else discipline will follow.
+Sometimes, some kids need this depending, but it is a parental preference for sure.

 The second style is what I call Permissive Parenting.
-Often this is where the parent would rather not discipline or disagree with the child and want them to be happy.
-They usually want to be their friend and for some kids, this parenting style really works.
+Often, the parent would instead not discipline or disagree with the child and want them to be happy.
+They usually want to be their friend, and for some kids, this parenting style works.
 Oddly, it often does not result in happiness.
 Let’s look at the third style.

 The approach is that of cooperation more than obedience.
-Obedience requires conformity, not thinking, it requires silence in may ways, not giving your own best thinking.
+Obedience requires conformity, not thinking; it involves silence in many ways, not giving your own best thinking.

 I have a series called Parenting on Purpose which has been popular, here is a link for you, Parenting on Purpose: Influence Your Kids – Dr. Rich Patterson (pattersonphd.com)